Kirti-Harode/SaveTheEarth/README.md

   <img src="./images/loseMsg.png" >

   * With each level number of comets will increase and their velocity will also increase.
+  * There are music and sounds, and a button to stop the music.

 ## Technologies, Libraries, APIs